What Is Sales Prospecting? [Techniques & Expert Tips]

 In B2B, all your leads are on LinkedIn.
 It’s simple to fire off direct messages on LinkedIn to try and make a connection, although it can be hard to rise above the noise.

-Many SDRs find success by recording short videos for their prospects, which they send through LinkedIn.
+Many SDRs find success with these LinkedIn messaging templates or by recording short videos for their prospects, which they send through LinkedIn.
 Incorporating video prospecting allows you to inject a bit of personality into the process and use information you find about your prospects on LinkedIn to add personalization.

 What are sales prospecting techniques?